abeerios/odin-recipes/README.md

-This is a basic website that displays some recipes.
+This website displays three beverage recipes.

-It is meant as practice for my HTML and CSS skills.
+This summer is the summer that you quench your thirst.